Old film equipment

 1. “Schindler’s List” (1994)

 This black and white film is about the Holocaust and tells the story through an emotional journey that has marked “Schindler’s List” as one of the greatest films of all time.
 Genuinely heartbreaking moments abound in this heavy and thought-provoking film.
-“Set during the Holocaust, ‘Schindler’s List’ tells the story of Oskar Schindler, a German businessman who used his connections to save 1,200 [Jewish People] from Nazi concentration camps,” according to ati.
+“Set during the Holocaust, ‘Schindler’s List’ tells the story of Oskar Schindler, a German businessman who used his connections to save 1,200 [Jewish People] from Nazi concentration camps,” according to All That’s Interesting.

 “Schindler’s List” (1994)